openedx/course-discovery/docs/advanced.rst

 Waffle
 ------

 Discovery uses `django-waffle`_ to control the release of new features.
 This allows us to gradually increase traffic to new features and divert traffic quickly if problems are discovered.
-Please refer to Waffle's `documenation`_ for an overview of the models you may encounter throughout the codebase.
+Please refer to Waffle's `documentation`_ for an overview of the models you may encounter throughout the codebase.

 .. _django-waffle: https://github.com/jsocol/django-waffle
 .. _documentation: https://waffle.readthedocs.io/en/latest/